 Windmills In Nicaragua

 One of Nicaragua’s most valuable resources turns out to be wind.
 Super strong (often hurricane force) and consistent winds blow across lake Nicaragua.
-These amazing winds are basically Trade Winds that are funneled and amplified as the high pressure on … Continue reading
+These amazing winds are basically Trade Winds that are funneled and amplified as the high pressure on the east coast (Caribbean) rushes through the gap in the Central American Cordillera to the …

 Growing Guadua bamboo

 We had been searching for it for nearly a year, since we learned about it in Ecuador.
 Guadua bamboo (Guadua angustifolia and other species) is the giant bamboo species native to Central and South America.
-It is one of the strongest … Continue reading
+It is one of the strongest and best species to use for load-bearing construction and we wanted to find some to …

 Our garden grows

 We started planting the garden in late October, 2011- lots of chillies (habanero, jalapeno, arbol, New Mex, serrano and others), various greens, tomatoes, Thai basil, lemongrass, dill, tea tree, sunflowers and a bunch of randoms like purslane and indigo.
-Some … Continue reading
+Some things never sprouted at all, some sprouted and died soon after, and some flourished.
+Holly's …

 Extreme Driving to Extreme Luxury in Southern Nicaragua